 We get asked all the time about safety in Costa Rica.
 “Is Costa Rica safe?” is perhaps our most-asked question, in fact.
 And it’s a fair one.

-After all, Costa Rica is in Central America, a region known for bad news and unstable environment.
+Speaking beyond Covid, Costa Rica is situated in Central America, after all.
+A region known for bad news and unstable environment.
 But the truth is that although there is crime and poverty in the region, Costa Rica itself is a safe country.

 Look at it this way—Costa Rica received three million foreign tourists in 2019, with over a third of those tourists coming from the United States.
 The vast majority of those three million tourists had wonderful vacations with zero issues.